15 Best New Hampshire Sunsets You’ll Never Find in the Caribbean

 Summer evenings are made for watching the bright yellow sun slowly lower over the blue water and disappear all ablaze.
 Orange autumn sunsets play off the multi-colored leaves as a change in the wind reminds us that winter is not far away.
 Winter sunsets are always bright pink and blue, a pleasant surprise in the colder months.
 And then there are spring sunsets, the pre-cursor to summer, with yellow, blue, and white sunsets warming up the horizon.

-Enjoy these photos and remember you'll rarely see a lighthouse or sea smoke in a Caribbean sunset.
+Enjoy these photos, and remember that you'll rarely see a lighthouse or sea smoke in a Caribbean sunset.